-DHARAMSHALA: His Holiness the Dalai Lama today graced the public felicitation organised by the Central Tibetan Administration in honor of the high-level bipartisan US Congressional delegation visiting Dharamshala.
-The delegation, led by US House Democratic Leader Nancy Pelosi, is on a two-day visit to Dharamshala to reaffirm the United State’s continued support on the Tibet issue.
+DHARAMSHALA: His Holiness the Dalai Lama today graced the public felicitation organized by the Central Tibetan Administration in honor of the high-level bipartisan US Congressional delegation visiting Dharamshala.
+The delegation, led by US House Democratic Leader Nancy Pelosi, is on a two-day visit to Dharamshala to reaffirm the United States’ continued support of the Tibet issue.

 The felicitation was attended by thousands of Tibetans and Tibet supporters who thronged the Tsuglagkhang temple to express their joy and appreciation to the visiting eight-member congressional delegation.

 Expressing his gratitude to the delegation for coming to Dharamshala, His Holiness the Dalai Lama described the United States as the global leader for world peace.
 “America is a leading nation of the free world and plays a pivotal role in the promotion of peace around the world.
 U.S. Democratic House leader Nancy Pelosi has been one of the longest friend and supporter of the Tibetan people, who has stood with us in the most critical of times and situations.
 I thank all of you today for expressing your genuine support for the Tibetan cause and solidarity for Tibetans inside Tibet,” His Holiness said.

 “It is important to remember that Tibet supporters are not merely supporting us because of attachment; they are supporting the spirit of truth and justice, which is the core strength of our struggle.
 We have not gathered here against China but for truth and justice.
 We consider China as our friend and strongly believe in principle of give and take and mutual benefit.
 The Tibetan struggle represents that of truth, justice, non-violence and Tibetan people’s determination to preserve this culture has generated intense support for Tibet from all corners of the world, including Chinese,” His Holiness explained.